-Initially, we’ll start off by discussing your brand’s needs and issues we’re aiming to solve.
+Initially, we’ll start off by discussing the needs of your brand and the issues you aim to solve.
 Building a detailed brief assists us in better consulting you on the direction your custom typeface might take.

 2. Strategy & Planning

-You’ll then be acquainted with a timetable, so we can all synchronise our efforts and create an uninterrupted workflow for every person involved.
+We then acquaint you with a timetable, so we can all synchronize efforts and create an uninterrupted workflow for every person involved.